joannakl/cs102/projects/project2_logs.markdown

 earlier login record.

 In the second case, `last USERNAME`,  the program should display the information about the last login session for the specified user.
-If there are concurrent login sessions for the same user, the _last one is determined by the later logout record.
+If there are multiple or concurrent login sessions for the same user, the _last_ one is determined by the later login time.

 Finally when the program user types "quit" the program terminates.